Spatial superposition for a two-dimensional matter-wave interferometer in an inverted harmonic potential with gyroscopic rotational stability: Magnetic Field Profiles

 where $\eta_{nl}$ represents the gradient of the non-linear magnetic field with the unit $T/m^2$.
 The mechanism for switching on and off the two magnetic fields at each stage can be written as follows:

-where $t_1 - t_5$ represents the time evolution at each stage, where the magnetic field in the Hamiltonian switches from linear to non-linear and vice versa.
+where $t_1 - t_5$ represents the time evolution at each stage, where the magnetic field in the Hamiltonian switches from linear to non-linear and vise versa.
 Next, we will determine the equations of motion for the x and y directions and their solutions, which will be approached analytically.
-The set values for the parameters $B_0$, $\eta_l$, $\eta_{nl}$ and $t_1 - t_5$ used in this scheme can be found in Table \ref{tab:magnetic_field_parameters}~\footnote{In principle, we can provide a switching function on-and-off by a refined modelling, see~\cite{Marshman:2021wyk}.
-First, it does not affect the trajectories or any aspects of the conclusion.
-Furthermore, with superconducting wires, the switching can be done swiftly.
-Hence, for this paper, we are assuming that the switching can be assumed as a step function. }
+The switch function used in this scheme for the parameters $B_0$, $\eta_l$, $\eta_{nl}$ and $t_1 - t_5$ used in this scheme can be found in Table \ref{tab:magnetic_field_parameters}~\footnote{In principle, we can provide a switching function on-and-off by refined modeling, see~\cite{Marshman:2021wyk}.
+First, it does not affect the trajectories or any aspects of the conclusion, and with superconducting wires, the switching can be done swiftly; therefore, for this paper we assume that the switching can be assumed as a step function. }

 Fig.~\ref{fig:0} gives the illustration of all five stages, stages 1, 3, 5 are governed by a harmonic oscillator (these stages arise from the linear magnetic field profile), and stages 2 and 4 are inverted harmonic potentials (these stages arise from non-linear magnetic field profile).
 We show the potentials.
 In all these examples, we take the mass of the spherical nanodiamond to be $m\sim 10^{-15}$~kg.
 We show the left and right trajectories by red and blue wavepackets.
 We begin with the Gaussian wavepackets and the expansion of the individual wavepackets has been discussed in section \ref{sec:wave_packet}.
-Red and blue arrows depict their motion, and in stage-5 the two trajectories meet.
+The red and blue arrows depict their movement, and in stage-5 the two trajectories meet.
 We will show the numerical simulations of the trajectories in detail in section \ref{numerics}.